By Dario McCarty

-Despite this long list of stipulations, Jones still remained grateful.
+Despite this long list of stipulations, the accused still remained grateful.
 “Thank you for caring about my wellbeing,” he told Judge Reed.

-The second defendant was Savannah Owens.
-Owens stood accused of a felony charge of corporal injury to a spouse or cohabitant, and a separate felony charge of evasion of a peace officer.
+The second defendant stood accused of a felony charge of corporal injury to a spouse or cohabitant, and a separate felony charge of evasion of a peace officer.

 At this hearing, her defense attorney, Hendrick Crowell, requested that she be downgraded from supervised OR to straight OR so that she may move to Arizona.

-Crowell explained that Owens was homeless in Sacramento with no income or support, but that her mother in Arizona had stepped up and volunteered to allow her to stay with her and support her while they tried to engage her with mental health services.
+Crowell explained that the accused was homeless in Sacramento with no income or support, but that her mother in Arizona had stepped up and volunteered to allow her to stay with her and support her while they tried to engage her with mental health services.

-Crowell replied that Owens had received a mental health discharge from a separate case in Santa Clara County, and that they were working on getting her into mental health court for Yolo County as well.
+Crowell replied that the accused had received a mental health discharge from a separate case in Santa Clara County, and that they were working on getting her into mental health court for Yolo County as well.

-Further, Crowell asserted that if they were not able to reach a mental health solution for the case, Owens could appear via Zoom or he could appear for her on a 977 waiver.
+Further, Crowell asserted that if they were not able to reach a mental health solution for the case, the accused could appear via Zoom or he could appear for her on a 977 waiver.

 “I think based on her mental state, she needs to be with her family.
 And if her family is going to support her and help her get mental health services, that’s better than her living on the street while we wait for court here,” said Crowell.